arthurcadore/monitoring-templates/README.md

 ### Author: Arthur Cadore M. Barcella
 #### Network Training Analyst at Intelbras

-How to Download and Import Templates into Zabbix:

 This repository is dedicated to zabbix's Template files for Intelbras network products.

 ---